-Most rooms are arranged for two or three students; however, there are suites which may accommodate four or more students.
+Most rooms are arranged for two or three students; however, there are suites which may accommodate three or four students.
 All rooms are furnished with beds, dressers, desks, and chairs.
 Linens, bedding, and pillows must be provided by the student.